Munchausen syndrome by proxy

 This condition is diagnosed by the health care provider when the child is treated for various symptoms.
 If you find that you have urges to harm your child, seek psychiatric care immediately.

-Recognition of Munchausen syndrome in the child-parent relationship can prevent continued abuse and unnecessary, expensive, and possibly dangerous medical testing.
+Recognition of Munchausen syndrome by proxy in the child-parent relationship can prevent continued abuse and unnecessary, expensive, and possibly dangerous medical testing.

 Johnson CF. Abuse and neglect of children.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 18th ed.
 Philadelphia, Pa: Saunders Elsevier; 2007:chap 36.